blqthien/My-Documents/es6-cheatsheet.md

 }
 ```

-By the power of `yield`, we are gauranteed that `entry1` will have the data needed to be parsed and stored
+By the power of `yield`, we are guaranteed that `entry1` will have the data needed to be parsed and stored
 in `data1`.

 While generators allow us to write asynchronous code in a synchronous manner, there is no clear
 and easy path for error propagation.
 As such, as we can augment our generator with Promises:

 ```javascript